emb-riscv/specs-markdown/interrupts-use-cases.md

-is inlined and no other plain C function is called, otherwise the entire ABI caller registers must be saved and restored, including the FP registers, and it must be done repeatedly for each interrupt, the posibilities for tail chaining and lazy FP stacking being not realistic.
+is inlined and no other plain C function is called, otherwise the entire ABI caller registers must be saved and restored, including the FP registers, and it must be done repeatedly for each interrupt, the possibilities for tail chaining and lazy FP stacking being not realistic.

 ### Plain C functions are recommended

-Plain C interrupt handlers are much bettter suited for the common use cases and have the following benefits:
+Plain C interrupt handlers are much better suited for the common use cases and have the following benefits:

 - easier to use in user code